oyoclass/python3-doc/doc/extralibs/flask.md

 #### Say Hello

 Let's create a simple server using Flask.
-This creates a simple server that says "Welcome to Flask!" when visiting the index page:
+This creates a server that says "Welcome to Flask!" when visiting the index page:

 ```python
 from flask import Flask